-Buying a home is quite possibly the biggest financial decision that you will ever make.
-Making a big decision can be difficult if you don’t have the knowledge required to make the right call.
+Buying a home is typically the biggest financial decision that you will ever make.

-So we’ve put together a comprehensive list of resources that you can use to educate yourself on home loans and how to buy a property.
+The Home Buyer Centre provides plenty of tools and guides that you can use to educate yourself on home loans and how to buy a property.

 Basic mortgage concepts

 - Interest rates: What special offers, professional packages and fixed rates are currently available?